joonanlab/joonanlab.github.io/team/hyeji.md

 ### Publications
-- Risk variants could inform early neurodevelopmental outcome in children with developmental disabilities, Under review
+- Risk variants could inform early neurodevelopmental outcome in children with developmental disabilities, Journal of Autism and Developmental Disorders (2022)